Your longevity starts here

 • Combination: Abnormal findings simultaneously appearing across several different metrics.

-• Symptom Match: Data that directly matches worrying physical symptoms like chest pain, breathlessness, dizziness, fainting, or confusion.
+• Symptom Match: Data that directly matches worrying physical symptoms like chest pain, breathlessness, or dizziness.

-Certain combinations of wearable data and concurrent symptoms should trigger immediate medical attention.
-These are the equivalent of "clinical red flags" that demand urgent review, as delay could lead to serious harm.
+Certain combinations of wearable data and concurrent symptoms should trigger medical attention.

-• Suspected Arrhythmia: An "irregular rhythm" or "possible atrial fibrillation" alert, especially when accompanied by sensations of a pounding, fluttering, or racing heart, warrant urgent attention.
-This is particularly crucial for adults over 50.
-Contact NHS 111 or your out-of-hours GP service for prompt ECG confirmation.
-Your device captures valuable evidence that can significantly support rapid diagnosis and inform the next clinical steps.
+• Suspected Arrhythmia: A persistent "irregular rhythm" or "possible atrial fibrillation" alert, especially when accompanied by sensations of a pounding, fluttering, or racing heart, warrants attention.

 Longevity starts with awareness